daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/password-manager/2020-12-10-password-manager.md

 memcmp(<Module>.g_INPUT, <Module>.__imp_result, 32);
 ```

 Now that I briefly know what each of `func1`, `func2` and `func4` does, I can write a z3 script to find the password.
+I can reimplement the program in Python, then let the z3 solver solve for inputs that satisfy the checks.

 First, I made some helper functions, to convert between blocks of 4 bytes and a single byte.
 This is to support the operations of `func2` as seen earlier.